Remote Radio: FT-450D

 A 12 volt, 145 watt monocrystalline solar panel charges the battery.
 It produces up to 8 amps.

-This picture also highlights the capability nowadays of being able to
+The picture below also highlights the capability nowadays of being able to remotely

-remotely control an Amateur Radio station out in the middle of nowhere.
+control an Amateur Radio station via the Internet even if out in the middle of nowhere.

-This video was made in 2011.
+This video was made in 2011, before remotely controlled.
 It runs for 7 minutes.